kevin-wangzefeng/toc/operations/toc-templates/template-dd-pr-graduation.md

 ### Required

-- [ ] **Document project goals and objectives that illustrate the project’s differentiation in the Cloud Native landscape as well as outlines how this project fulfills an outstanding need and/or solves a problem differently.**
+- [ ] **Document project goals and objectives that illustrate the project’s differentiation in the Cloud Native landscape as well as outlines how this project fulfills an outstanding need and/or solves a problem differently. *This requirement may also be satisfied by completing a General Technical Review.***
+- A General Technical Review was completed/updated on DD-MMM-YYYY, and can be discovered at $LINK.

 <!-- (TOC Evaluation goes here) -->

-- [ ] **Document what the project does, and why it does it - including viable cloud native use cases.**
+- [ ] **Document what the project does, and why it does it - including viable cloud native use cases. *This requirement may also be satisfied by completing a General Technical Review.***
+  - A General Technical Review was completed/updated on DD-MMM-YYYY, and can be discovered at $LINK.

 <!-- (TOC Evaluation goes here) -->